 The process of getting approved for Social Security disability benefits can take anywhere from a month to several years, depending on the circumstances of your situation.
-Attorneys have little control in speeding up the process, though an attorney can provide many benefits that may result in a faster approval of benefits.
+Attorneys have little control in speeding up the process, though an Orange County disability attorney can provide many benefits that may result in a faster approval of benefits.

 The fastest way for you to start receiving disability benefits is to get your initial claim approved on the first round of review.
 When this happens, you do not have to wait for an appeal, which can take years.